 How does the UCI WorldTour points system work?

 Points earned in pro cycling races have never been more important for the top teams.
-In past years, points by country were used to create the little considered UCI rankings and to determine team size for World Championships and Olympic Games.
+In past years, points earned by riders were used to create the little considered UCI rankings and to determine team size for World Championships and Olympic Games.
 They became a lot more valuable after the WorldTour reforms in 2018.

 Here Cyclingnews unravels the complex points structure that will determine which teams stay and which teams go.